This post contains affiliate links. As an Amazon Associate I earn from qualifying purchases.

 Suggestions for hifold version 2

-The biggest knock on the hifold is that it’s heavier and bulkier than other folding car seats that target the same age group.
+My biggest knock in this mifold hifold review is that it’s heavier and bulkier than other folding car seats that target the same age group.
 There’s one easy way to address that issue: make it fit fewer kids.

 Crazy, right?
 Shouldn’t you want to fit as wide a range of riders as possible?

-In reality, there shouldn’t be tiny 3 and 4 year olds riding in a booster seat.
+In reality, there shouldn’t be tiny 4 year old riding in a booster seat.
 Right there on the website it says “We recommend that children stay in a 5 point harness for as long as possible”.

 While I haven’t done a deep dive into the hifold schematics, I suspect that narrowing the focus to 5-8 year old sizes could allow the designers to drop some weight (and maybe even a little size when folded).
 That would make the hifold more practical for travel and also give parents a more realistic impression of the useful lifespan.